SUS-SS2022/conv-recognition/README.md

  - *sota* is the directory that contains the state-of-the-art results
  - *labels* is the directory that contains the ground truth labels

-The predictions, sota and label files are expected to be named the same and contain a number and 1 for laeo and 0 for not laeo per line.
-Where one line corresponds to one frame in the video.
+The predictions, sota, and label files are expected to be named the same and contain a number and 1 for LAEO and 0 for not LAEO per line, where one line corresponds to one frame in the video.

 ## Demo

-Following command allows running head pose detection with a webcam:
+The following command allows running head pose detection with a webcam:
 ```
 python demo/pose.py
 ```

-and following command exectues LAEO detection with a webcam:
+and following command executes LAEO detection with a webcam:
 ```
 python demo/laeo.py
 ```